Takeno/mtg-policy-changes/ipg.md

 Triggered abilities are common and invisible, so players should not be harshly penalized when forgetting about one.
 Players are expected to remember their own triggered abilities; intentionally ignoring one may be Unsporting Conduct — Cheating (unless the ability would have no impact on the game as described above).
 Even if an opponent is involved in the announcement or resolution of the ability, the controller is still responsible for ensuring the opponents make the appropriate choices and take the appropriate actions.
 Opponents are not required to point out triggered abilities that they do not control, though they may do so if they wish.

 Triggered abilities are assumed to be remembered until otherwise indicated, and the impact on the game state may not be immediately apparent.
 The opponent’s benefit is in not having to point out triggered abilities, although this does not mean that they can cause triggers to be missed.
 If an opponent requires information about the precise timing of a triggered ability or needs details about a game object that may be affected by a resolved triggered ability, that player may need to acknowledge that ability’s existence before its controller does.
-A player who makes a play that may or may not be legal depending on whether an uncommunicated trigger has been remembered has not committed an infraction; their play either succeeds, confirming that the trigger has been missed, or is rewound.
+A player who makes a play that may or may not be legal depending on whether an opponent’s uncommunicated trigger has been remembered has not committed an infraction; their play either succeeds, confirming that the trigger has been missed, or is rewound.

 Players may not cause triggered abilities controlled by an opponent to be missed by taking game actions or otherwise prematurely advancing the game.
 During an opponent’s turn, if a trigger’s controller demonstrates awareness of the trigger before they take an active role (such as taking an action or explicitly passing priority), the trigger is remembered.
 The Out-of-Order Sequencing rules (MTR section 4.3) may also be applicable, especially as they relate to batches of actions or resolving items on the stack in an improper order.

  Additional Remedy

- Three types of triggered abilities do not expire and resolve immediately if they are discovered:

-- A triggered ability that specifies a default action associated with a choice made by the controller (usually "If you don't ..." or "... unless").
-The opponent may choose not to resolve this trigger.
-Otherwise the default action must be chosen.

-- An enters-the-battlefield trigger of an Aura that affects only the enchanted permanent and causes a visible change to that permanent.
+If the triggered ability is an enters-the-battlefield trigger of an Aura that affects only the enchanted permanent and causes a visible change to that permanent, resolve the ability immediately.

-- A delayed triggered ability that changes the zone of one or more objects defined when the ability was created.
-For this trigger, the opponent chooses whether to resolve the ability the next time a player would get priority or when a player would get priority at the start of the next phase.
+If the triggered ability is a delayed triggered ability that undoes a zone change (including token creation) caused by the spell or ability that created the delayed triggered ability, the opponent chooses whether to resolve the ability the next time a player would get priority or when a player would get priority at the start of the next phase.

-Abilities consisting of an action followed by “when you do” in the same ability are considered communicated by the announcement of the action.
-This is most commonly the case for exert and similar abilities.

-If the ability was missed prior to the current phase in the previous turn, instruct the players to continue playing.
+For all other triggered abilities, if the ability was missed prior to the current phase in the previous turn, instruct the players to continue playing.
 If the triggered ability created an effect whose duration has already expired, instruct the players to continue playing.

-If the triggered ability isn’t covered by the previous two paragraphs, the opponent chooses whether the triggered ability is added to the stack.
+If the triggered ability isn’t covered by the previous paragraphs, the opponent chooses whether the triggered ability is added to the stack.
 If it is, it’s inserted at the appropriate place on the stack if possible or on the bottom of the stack.
 No player may make choices involving objects that would not have been legal choices when the ability should have triggered.
 For example, if the ability instructs a player to sacrifice a creature, that player can't sacrifice a creature that wasn't on the battlefield when the ability should have triggered.

-Upgrade: If the triggered ability is usually considered detrimental for the controlling player the penalty is a Warning.
+Upgrade: If the triggered ability is usually considered detrimental for the controlling player and they own the card responsible for the existence of the trigger, the penalty is a Warning.
 The current game state is not a factor in determining this, though symmetrical abilities (such as Howling Mine) may be considered usually detrimental or not depending on who is being affected